OpenResearchInstitute/PlusUltra/README.md

 make sure you clone this repository using the `--recursive` git option, as this project contains a git submodule.
 Forgot to do that?
 No problem, just run `git submodule update --recursive` from a command line, which will take care of updating the submodule.

 ## Building the hardware project
 You need Xilinx Vivado 2018.3 for this part.
-Open the project `hardware/xilinx-ultra96-reva-2018.2/xilinx-ultra96-reva-2018.2.xpr`, and make any changes you desire.
+Open the project `hardware/PlusUltra/PlusUltra.xpr`, and make any changes you desire.
 Build the bitstream.
 If it is successful, you want to export the hardware definition to the default location (make sure to check the checkbox to include the bitfile).
 Then you can proceed to build a matching software image.

 ## Building the software
 Note that this system is in transition right now.
 Vivado 2018.*3* is used for building the hardware, while Petalinux 2018.*2* is used for the software.
-This will hopefully change soon, along with the confusing version-related naming of the files and directories.
+This will hopefully change soon.

 You will need an installation of Petalinux 2018.2 from Xilinx (please note that this needs to be installed on a Linux machine).
 Refer to the Xilinx documentation on how to do this, specifically [chapter 2 of UG1144](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2018_2/ug1144-petalinux-tools-reference-guide.pdf#G4.364401), which lists the installation requirements.
 Please make sure you are not building this on an ecryptfs file system, as path length restrictions will probably trip you up!

 * Don't forget to import the Petalinux system variables
 * Change directories to the root of the project
-* run `petalinux-config --get-hw-description hardware/xilinx-ultra96-reva-2018.2/xilinx-ultra96-reva-2018.2.sdk`.
+* run `petalinux-config --get-hw-description hardware/PlusUltra/PlusUltra.sdk`.
 If you are presented with a configuration screen, you can exit out, the default options should work.
 * run `petalinux-build`
 * This is going to take a while.
 * No, really, find something else to do.